rotki/docs/usage-guides/index.md

 ### Important Considerations

 - **User Database vs. Global Database**: Syncing only involves the user database, not the global database.
 - **Global Database**: Contains all assets data, global address book for names, and historical prices.
-It’s recommended to manually move this database as well.
-It is located in the [rotki data directory](/usage-guides/data-directory).
+Premium syncing does not store your global database, so it is **recommended** to manually move this database as well.
+You can see the guide [here](/usage-guides/#manually-move-global-database).

 Alternatively, you can use the [Exporting and importing user asset](/usage-guides/customization.html#exporting-and-importing-user-assets) function instead of moving the entire global database.